philadams-zz/philadams.net/src/quotes.md

 > The highest result of education is tolerance. _Helen Keller_

 -
+> Love feels no burden, thinks nothing of trouble, attempts what is above its
+> strength, pleads no excuse of impossibility; for it thinks all things lawful
+> for itself, and all things possible. _Thomas a Kempis_

+-
 > What's in store for me in the direction I don't take? _Jack Kerouac_

 -